 The sun on Midsummer Eve

-On xii kalendas Iulius byð sunstede, þæt ys on Lyden solstitium and on Englisc midsumor.Today is the summer solstice, for which the Old English name, provided in the quotation above by Byrhtferth, was sunstede - stede meaning something like 'fixed place, point of standing still' (today might have been called the 'sunstead', if we had held on to this word).
+On xii kalendas Iulius byð sunstede, þæt ys on Lyden solstitium and on Englisc midsumor.Today is the summer solstice, for which the Old English name, provided in the quotation above by Byrhtferth, was sunstede - stede meaning something like 'fixed place, point of standing still'.
+(Today would have been called the 'sunstead', if we had held on to this word - stead as in homestead, Hampstead).
 Since this year I've been blogging on and off about Anglo-Saxon seasons, from autumn to Advent to spring, I thought today I'd post two Old English descriptions of the summer solstice.

 Þænne monað bringð